sjhennessy/MechaCar_Statistical_Analysis/README.md

 The null hypothesis is rejected for LOT 3 because the p-value of 0.042 is less than the significance level of 0.05.

 ## Deliverable 4: Study Design: MechaCar versus Competition
-### A metric to be tested is mentioned
+### The mpg and vehicle weight will be analyzed for the MechaCar dataset versus the competition.
-### A null hypothesis or an alternative hypothesis is described
+### The null hypothesis for mpg states there is no statistical difference between the means of the two samples (MechaCar mpg and competition mpg).
+The alternative hypothesis is states that there is a statistical difference between the means of the two samples.
-### A statistical test is described to test the hypothesis
+### A two-sample t-test will be conducted to test the null hypothesis.
-### The data for the statistical test is described
+### The means for overall mpg will be determined for both datasets.
+Additionally, the data will be grouped by vehicle weight and new means will be calculated for three categories of vehicle weight.